CLI install guide

 Download the factory images for the device from the releases page.
 For example, to download the VERSION release for a device with the codename DEVICE_NAME:

-curl -O https://releases.grapheneos.org/DEVICE_NAME-factory-VERSION.zip
+curl -O https://releases.grapheneos.org/DEVICE_NAME-install-VERSION.zip

-curl -O https://releases.grapheneos.org/DEVICE_NAME-factory-VERSION.zip.sig
+curl -O https://releases.grapheneos.org/DEVICE_NAME-install-VERSION.zip.sig

 Next, verify the factory images using the signature.